Japanese occupation of British Borneo: War memorials

 To honour the sacrifices of fallen liberators during operations for the recovery of Borneo, a cemetery named the Labuan War Cemetery was constructed and maintained by the Commonwealth War Graves Commission.
 The cemetery holds the graves of 3,908 soldiers, including some POWs from Borneo and the Philippines.
 Most of the graves are unidentified, the 1,752 identified graves lists 1,523 soldiers, 220 airmen, five sailors and four civilians; 858 Australians, 814 British, 43 Indians, 36 Malayans and 1 New Zealander as well as members of the local forces from North Borneo, Brunei and Sarawak.
 34 Indian soldiers, whose remains were cremated, are commemorated on a memorial in the Indian army plot.
 Each grave was originally marked with a large cross, but later replaced with a headstone.
 The headstones of those whose names were unknown are emboldened with the words "Known Unto God".

 The Petagas War Memorial garden is built on the site where hundreds of people, including women and children, were massacred by the Japanese.
 The memorial lists 324 members of Kinabalu guerrillas of various races and ethnic groups.
+The World War II Memorial in Miri was built in remembrance of 28 victims who were brutally executed by the Japanese in a self dug common grave.
 Other memorials such as the Kundasang War Memorial, the Last POW Camp Memorial and Quailey's Hill Memorial are dedicated to Australian and British soldiers who died in the death marches as well to honouring the sacrifices of the native population.
 Sandakan Memorial Park is built on the site of Sandakan Camp to honour POWs and internees.
 The Cho Huan Lai Memorial is dedicated to the Chinese Consulate General and several colleagues who were executed by the Japanese.
 The Sandakan Massacre Memorial is dedicated to 30 Chinese who were executed by the Japanese for being members of underground movements.
 The Sandakan War Monument is dedicated to the citizens of the town who died in the war.
 For bravery in fighting the Japanese in close combat Tom Starcevich was honoured with the Starcevich Monument.
 The Japanese also remembered, through the Jesselton Japanese Cemetery, Sandakan Japanese Cemetery and Tawau Japanese War Memorial.